shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_classify_legal_issues.md

 A7.7: Capital and investor relations

 ### A8.
 MARKETS AND MANDATORY MARKET RULES
-A8.1: Consumer protection
-A8.2: Unfair commercial practices
+A8.1: Consumer protection (unfair terms, information duties, withdrawal rights, distance selling) A8.2: Unfair commercial practices
 A8.3: Competition and antitrust
-A8.4: Illicit-finance compliance (AML/CTF)
+A8.4: Illicit-finance compliance (AML/CTF, KYC/CDD, sanctions screening)
-A8.5: Cross-sector compliance duties
+A8.5: Cross-sector compliance duties (whistleblower, anti-corruption, ESG)

 ### A9.
 INFORMATION, PRIVACY, REPUTATION, AND IP
-A9.1: Data protection and privacy compliance (GDPR) A9.2: Confidentiality and trade secrets
-A9.3: Expression, reputation, and speech (defamation) A9.4: Image and publicity rights
+A9.1: Data protection and privacy compliance (GDPR lawful basis, controller duties, DSAR, transfers) A9.2: Confidentiality and trade secrets (NDA, trade secret misappropriation, legal privilege as confidentiality) A9.3: Expression, reputation, and speech (defamation) A9.4: Image and publicity rights
 A9.5: Copyright
 A9.6: Trademarks and branding
 A9.7: Patents, designs, and other IP
-A9.8: Platform content and intermediary duties
+A9.8: Platform content and intermediary duties (notice-and-takedown, safe harbors).
+Excludes: DSA-specific (→A13.8.1)

 ### A10.
 CONSTITUTIONAL ORDER AND FUNDAMENTAL RIGHTS
 A10.1: Constitutional structure